googlefonts/colr-gradients-spec/colr-gradients-spec.md

 radial gradients.
 A color line is defined as a set of one or more color stops, each of which maps a particular real number to a specific color.

-On its own, a color has no positioning, orientation or size within a design grid.
+On its own, a color line has no positioning, orientation or size within a design grid.
 The definition of a linear or radial gradient will reference a color line and map it onto the design grid by specifying positions in the design grid that correspond to the real values 0 and 1 in the color line.
 The specification for